utopia-foss/utopia/README.md

 For introductory guides, feature lists, FAQs, and API references refer to the online [user manual at docs.utopia-project.org][Utopia-docs]

-Utopia development happens mainly on our self-hosted GitLab instance at [`ts-gitlab.iup.uni-heidelberg.de`][Utopia].
+Utopia development happens in the [`utopia-project` group on GitLab.com](https://gitlab.com/utopia-project).
-Additionally, you can retrieve the code and get in contact via mirrored repositories on [GitLab.com][Utopia-Gitlab] and [GitHub][Utopia-Github].
+Additionally, you can retrieve the code and get in contact via a mirrored repository on [GitHub][Utopia-Github].
+Note that we *used* to host our own GitLab instance at `ts-gitlab.iup.uni-heidelberg.de`; traces of that past development platform may still be around this project somewhere ... 👻

 ### How to cite Utopia